Tax Payer Penalties

 - A late filing penalty if you do not file a return by the due date.

 - Interest on the amount of tax you owe if you have underpaid your tax.
-The interest rates charged are based on market rates.
+The interest rates charged are set by Inland Revenue.

 - EMS non payment penalties where you file an employer monthly schedule but do not pay the full amount payable on that schedule.
 These penalties are in addition to any of the other penalites that may also then be payable.

-For more information give us a call or refer to the IRD's Obligations, Interest & Penalties Guide
+For more information give us a call or refer to the Inland Revenue's Obligations, Interest & Penalties Guide.

 We can help

-If you can't pay your tax in full talk to us we can help make arrangements with the IRD
+If you can't pay your tax in full talk to us we can help make arrangements with Inland Revenue.

 Return to Tax Facts